 Rear View of Monroe 950 with Cover Off

-From an operator's point of view, the Monroe 950 would feel very 'at home' to someone who was familiar with Canon calculators.
-The keyboard layout and key functions are very Canon-like.
+From an operator's point of view, the Monroe 950 would feel very familiar to someone who was familiar with Canon calculators.
+The keyboard layout and key functions are clearly patterned after the similar Canon machine, with the only real difference being the color scheme.
 The left-most group of keys on the calculator are general control keys.
-The [AM] key, a 'push-on/push-off' key, puts the memory into accumulate mode, where the results of multiply and divide operations are automatically accumulated in the memory register.
+The [AM] key, a push-on/push-off key, puts the memory into accumulate mode, where the results of multiply and divide operations are automatically accumulated in the memory register.
 The [RV] key swaps the operands of any two argument math function.
-The [back arrow] key works just like the backspace key on your PC keyboard, allowing the user to back out incorrectly entered digits without having the clear the display and start over.
+The [←] key works just like the backspace key on your PC keyboard, allowing the user to back out incorrectly entered digits without having the clear the display and start over.
 The [RM] key recalls the content of the memory register to the display.
 The remaining keys clear various sections of the calculator; with [CI] clearing the display, [CM] clearing the memory register, and [C] clearing the entire machine (except the memory register).
 To the right of the standard digit-entry keypad are the math functions.
 Addition and subtraction operator adding machine style, with sums and differences accumulating as each [=] key is pressed.
 The white [=] key adds, the red [=] key subtracts.
 The multiply and divide functions work as expected, with the white [=] key generating a positive result, and when the red [=] key is used, the resultant answer is negated.
 The [K] key, a push-on/push-off key, selects a constant operator for multiply and divide operations when actuated.
 Two [M] keys, one white, one red, control accumulation of numbers in the memory register.
 The white [M] key adds the content of the display to the memory register, and the red [M] key subtracts the display number from the memory register.

-Toward the rear of the machine, there is a metal enclosure that contains an acoustic delay line. (like that used in the ground-breaking Friden 130).
-The acoustic delay line is used to store the working registers of the machine.
+Toward the rear of the machine, there is a metal enclosure that contains a magnetostrictive delay line. (like that used in the ground-breaking Friden EC-130).
+The delay line is used to store the working registers of the machine.
 At the time the 950 was built, IC technology was still fairly expensive, and the level of integration was still rather low.
 The number of logic elements required to store all of the bits required for representing the numbers inside the machine would have been prohibitive.
-Using a refined version of delay line technology used in the Friden 130, the Monroe 950 (along with the Monroe 920, and the Canon 141) use the same delay line technology.
-The delay line used in the Monroe/Canon calculators was made by NEC, and is quite a marvel of electro-mechanical technology.
+Using a refined version of delay line technology used in the Friden 130, the Monroe 950 packs all of the bits necessary to hold the working registers of the calculator.
+The delay line used in this series of Monroe/Canon calculators was made by NEC, and is quite a marvel of electromechanical technology.
 The delay line consists of a spiral coil of specialized wire with transducers connected to each end.
-Driver circuitry takes a serial bit stream (with the bits representing the registers of the calculator) and launches the bits into the coil of wire as a series of physical or acoustic pulses (no electricity travels through the coil of wire).
-The physical pulses travel along the wire until the other end of the wire is reached, where a transducer picks up the pulses and translates them back to electrical energy.
-The characteristics of the wire loop are such that the pulses of torque or acoustic energy travel at a specific rate through the wire.
+Driver circuitry takes a serial bit stream (with the bits representing the registers of the calculator) and launches the bits into the coil of wire as a series of physical twists (no electricity travels through the coil of wire).
+The torque twists travel along the wire until the other end of the wire is reached, where a transducer picks up each twist and translates the physical energy back to electrical energy.
+The characteristics of the wire loop are such that the torque pulse travels at a specific rate through the wire.

 A look inside the Delay Line